The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 object, which contains a set of quantities and their frequencies – that is, the number of times each quantity appears.

-In this chapter we’ll introduce another way to represent a distribution: a Pmf
+In this chapter we’ll introduce another way to describe a distribution, a probability mass function (PMF).

 We’ll use Pmf